-European background and Indian beginnings; agricultural development during the colonial period; the westward movement into the prairie regions of the Mississippi valley, with the distinctive American developments in methods, livestock, and especially farm machinery; the last quarter century with its varied industries, more intensive farming, and higher cost of living.
+European background and Indian beginnings; agricultural devolopment during the colonial period; the westward movement into the prairie regions of the Mississippi valley with the distinctive American developments in methods, livestock, and especially farm machinery; the last quarter century with its varied industries, more intensive farming, and higher cost of living.

-206. American Political Parties.
+206. AMERICAN POLITICAL PARTIES.
 2(2-0); I. Prerequisite, when taken for graduate credit: Six hours of college history.
 Mr. Iles.

 Origin, development, leaders, and function of political parties in America; issues and results of the more important presidential elections; growth of nationality and development of self-government through American history, with special reference to present tendencies.
-This course is intended to supplement course 105 or 204.
+This course is intended to supplement Hist.
+105 or 204.

-208. Latin America.
+208. LATIN AMERICA.
 3(3-0); I, II, and SS.
 Prerequisite, when taken for graduate credit: Six hours of college history.
 Mr. James.